brainhack-school2025/Barbu-Images10K/README.md

 ##  Concepts to implement
-- **Carousel system**: I plan to build a Dash-based image carousel that displays multiple images by category (e.g., birds).
+- **Carousel system**: I plan to build a Dash-based image carousel that displays multiple images by category.
 Each image should show its metadata (e.g., category, label, agreement score).
 - **Semantic filtering**: I want to allow navigation by category — for example, being able to view all “animal” or “object” categories interactively.
 - **Interactive visualization**: Use `matplotlib`, `seaborn`, or `plotly` to generate summaries or agreement scores across categories.
-- **MyST article**: Eventually, I may structure this entire workflow and interface into a MyST-powered site for open access and documentation.
+- **MyST article**: Eventually, I may structure this entire workflow and interface into a MyST for open access and documentation.

-##  Deliverables
+##  Delivery
 - A structured GitHub repository containing scripts and documentation
 - A Jupyter notebook to visualize and explore image annotations
 - A web interface with an interactive carousel organized by semantic category